Locally Repairable Codes with Unequal Local Erasure Correction: Further Results

-In this subsection, we show that Construction \ref{cnstrct} is also optimal in terms of the distance upper bound based on the \emph{locality profile} (Theorem \ref{thm:bound:prf}).
-Clearly, as mentioned in the proof of Corollary \ref{cor:RBC}, the minimum distance of codes by Construction \ref{cnstrct} that satisfy the \emph{locality requirement} $(\mathbf{n},\delta)$ achieve the equality for the bound in Theorem \ref{thm:bound:prf}, i.e., $ d = d_{UB}^{req}(\mathbf{n},\delta) = d_{UB}^{prf}(\mathbf{n},\delta) $.
-To claim optimality, we have to show that the locality profile of the constructed code is the same as the locality requirement $(\mathbf{n},\delta)$, which is given as a proposition after the following lemma.
+In this subsection, we show that Construction \ref{cnstrct} with ordered-$(r,\delta)$ is also optimal in terms of the distance upper bound based on \emph{layered locality} (Proposition \ref{prop:LL-distbound}).
+As mentioned in the proof of Corollary \ref{cor:RBC}, the upper bounds of Theorem \ref{thm:UL-distbound} and Proposition \ref{prop:LL-distbound} coincide under the parameter conditions of Construction \ref{cnstrct}.
+Therefore, the minimum distance of codes by Construction \ref{cnstrct} that have \emph{unequal locality} with parameters $\{(n_j,r_j,\delta_j)\}_{j\in[s^*]}$ achieve the equality of the bound by Proposition \ref{prop:LL-distbound}.
+To claim optimality, we further show that the constructed codes have indeed layered locality with the same parameters as unequal locality, after the following lemma.